ansible/ansibullbot/ISSUE_HELP.md

 ## Commands

-To streamline the maintenance process, we've added some commands to the ansibot that you can use to help direct the work flow.
+To streamline the maintenance process, we've added some commands to Ansibullbot that you can use to help direct the work flow.
 Using the automation is simply a matter of adding one of the following commands in your comments:

 Command | Scope | Allowed | Description
 --- | --- | --- | ---